sestsom/stefansommarsjo.com/content/posts/understand-structure-of-docx-files.md

 +++
 author = "Stefan Sommarsjö"
-title = "Understanding the Structure of Docx Files: XML Schema, File and Folder Organization, and Common Errors" date = "2023-03-19" description = "Understanding the structure of Docx files and common errors" thumbnail = ""
+title = "Understanding the structure of docx files: XML schema, file and folder organization, and common errors" date = "2023-03-19" description = "Understanding the structure of Docx files and common errors" thumbnail = ""